 Protective Polyunsaturated Fats

-When talking about healthy fat, we often refer to olive oil and avocado, but whole grains are a good source of them as well.
+When talking about healthy fat, you will often see olive oil and avocado listed, but whole grains are a good source of them as well.
 Amaranth is full of healthy polyunsaturated fatty acids, which help to lower bad cholesterol, improve heart health, and help to maintain the health of your body's cells.
 These fatty acids also contribute similar amounts of vitamin E compared to olive oil.

 Improved Taste and Texture